jundalisay/superblist/content/en/research/hegel/science/book-2/section-02/chapter-01.md

 The thing-in-itself is thus the indeterminate.
 All determination falls outside it into an alien reflection to which it is indifferent.

-{{< s v='1061' >}}
+{{< s v='1061' >}} For transcendental idealism this external reflection is consciousness.

-For transcendental idealism this external reflection is consciousness.
-Since this philosophical system places every determinateness of things both as regards form and content, in consciousness, the fact that I see the leaves. of a tree not as black but as green, the sun as round and not square, and taste sugar as sweet and not bitter, that I determine the first and second strokes of a clock as successive and not as one beside the other, nor determine the first as cause and the second as effect, and so on, all this is something which, from this standpoint, falls in me, the subject.
+Since this philosophical system places every determinateness of things both as regards form and content, in consciousness, the fact that I see the leaves of a tree not as black but as green, the sun as round and not square, and taste sugar as sweet and not bitter, that I determine the first and second strokes of a clock as successive and not as one beside the other, nor determine the first as cause and the second as effect, and so on, all this is something which, from this standpoint, falls in me, the subject.

 {{< s v="1062" >}}